The Wiccan kitchen is often overlooked. We stock up on our altar supplies and incense and candles.

 These starter kits are great even if you’re not a beginner because they give you so much value and versatility.

-It would take a lot of time and money to grow or purchase all sixty of these on separately.
+It would take a lot of time and money to grow or purchase all sixty of these separately.
 I can’t recommend enough having a large base to work with.

 If you get some stuff you’ve never heard of or had no interest in working with, that’s great!
 Make an incense out of it (this particular starter even has all the ingredients to hand-make incense cones).